 While there is no carbon plate the decent forefoot rocker makes this shoe a good option for lots of different people.

-It’s a bit easier to accomodate an orthotic inside this shoe compared with the Zoom Fly above.
+It’s a bit easier to accommodate an orthotic inside this shoe compared with the Zoom Fly above.
 And good news for those who like to chase a small white ball around the park, there’s a golf version.

 The Asics One